The objects in stage can be arranged and positioned next to each other, aligned, rotated or overlapping.

 The shapes made with "Merge Drawing" can not be brought in front of the "Drawing Object" shapes.
 In this case you must create them on a higher layer.

-The Align panel contains several groups of buttons for alignment and sizing objects between each other, relative to their edges or center, as well as for align objects in relation to the edges and center of the stage (see picture below).
+contains several groups of buttons for alignment and sizing objects between each other, relative to their edges or center, as well as for align objects in relation to the edges and center of the stage (see picture below).

 Try the next example: